Cam Newton Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 - Newton did not record a pass attempt in last week's game versus the Saints.

-- Over his last three games, Newton has collected 217 passing yards (72.3 per game) while connecting on 25 of 51 passes (49% completion percentage), with one touchdown and two interceptions.
+- Over his last three games, Newton has collected 217 passing yards (72.3 per game) while going 25-for-51 (49% completion percentage) and throwing one touchdown and two interceptions.

-- He also has 118 rushing yards on 21 carries (plus one rushing touchdown), averaging 39.3 yards per game on the ground.
+- He's also added 118 rushing yards (39.3 ypg) on 21 carries while scoring one touchdown on the ground.

 Newton's Carolina Teammates